Learn About the Healthcare System & Insurance Options for Expats in Malta

 Overview

-Present-day Malta has a public-financed healthcare system where you do not have to pay for medical services at the point of delivery.
-The country has a time-honored history of GP-run primary healthcare.
+Present-day Malta has a largely publicly funded system and many services are free at the point of delivery for entitled residents, but some services (for example, certain dental treatments, some pharmaceuticals or private patient choices) can incur fees.
+The public sector of the Malta healthcare system framework ensures universal access, and the country has a time-honored history of GP-run primary healthcare.
 Public hospitals also provide secondary and tertiary care whenever needed.

 Low-income groups and patients of chronic diseases can access social assistance programs.
+Accident & Emergency services at public hospitals (e.g., Mater Dei in Msida, Gozo General Hospital) provide urgent care within the Malta healthcare system to anyone physically present; for non-residents or those without entitlement, follow-up or non-emergency care may incur charges.
+Dial 112 for emergencies.
 In case of emergencies, hospitals in Malta provide free care.
 This facility is for everyone physically present in the country (visitors as well as residents) without health insurance.
-For the retired, a wise move would be to get a private health insurance cover instead of paying on-the-move.
+For retirees or long-term visitors, a wise move would be to get expat health insurance Malta instead of paying on the move.

 Get Insurance Quote Online